akki453/weather_app_project/README.md

   Uses the browser's geolocation API to fetch your current location.

-  Fetches weather data from a reliable weather API (e.g., OpenWeatherMap).
+  Fetches weather data from a reliable weather API

   Updates the UI dynamically based on the retrieved data.